shakilmith/documentaion/quarkus/first-quarkus-application/creating-greeting-rest-api/index.md

 ## Developing a simple Greeting Rest service using Quarkus

 Initial Requirements:

     - JavaSE version: 8+
-    - Maven or Gradle as a build tool or using CLI (see the officila doc)
+    - Maven or Gradle as a build tool or using CLI (see the official doc)
     - Maven version: 3.6.3+
     - Gradle version: 7.5+
     - And IDE that support Java and maven/gradle: Like Intellij Ide, Eclipse or VS code.

 Please follow the below steps to develop a simple Greeting rest service:

-Note: We use here https://code.quarkus.io  official site to bootstrap our quarkus application and use intellij ide to develop it.
-You can alos use VS Code or eclipse as well.
+Note: We use here [https://code.quarkus.io](https://code.quarkus.io)  official site to bootstrap our quarkus application and use intellij ide to develop it.
+You can also use VS Code or eclipse as well.

-1. Open https://code.quarkus.io and to bootstarap your quarkus application.
-Provide the folloiwng metadata:
+1. Open [https://code.quarkus.io](https://code.quarkus.io) and to bootstrap your quarkus application.
+Provide the following metadata:
 Group: com.company (or the default one)
 Artifact: quarkus-example (or the default one)
 Quarkus Platform Version: latest one or the recommended one Build tool: Maven or Gradle

 2. After adding the metadata, now it is time to add extensions/dependencies.
-As it is simple rest api that produces json Greeting response, then add RestEasy Reactive Jacksion extension.
+As it is simple rest api that produces json Greeting response, then add RestEasy Reactive Jackson extension.

-3. Click on Genrate button.
+3. Click on Generate button.
 It will produce a zip file and the file name should be your Artifact name.

 4. Unzip it and import it or open it in your favourite Ide like intellij ide.

 Note: If you use intellij ide and want to run quarkus application from your ide, then you have to install Quarkus Tools for IntelliJ plugin from the marketplace.

-Quarkus Tools for Intelli: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide
+Quarkus Tools for IntelliJ: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide

 Quarkus Tools for Eclipse: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide

 Quarkus Tools for VS Code: File -> Settings -> Plugins -> Marketplace -> Quarkus Tools (search it) -> Install -> Restart Your Ide

-5. After importing or opening the quarkus example applicaton into your ide, the file structure should be like below:
+5. After importing or opening the quarkus example application into your ide, the file structure should be like below:

 <img src="img-1.jpg" alt="Quarkus file structure" width="50%" height="auto"/>